Basekick-Labs/arc-opentelemetry-exporter/examples/mac-monitoring/README.md

 ## How It Works: Dynamic Column Extraction

-This exporter uses a **Telegraf-style** approach instead of the traditional Prometheus/OpenTelemetry JSONB labels model.
+This exporter uses **Arc's columnar msgpack format with dynamic columns** instead of the traditional Prometheus/OpenTelemetry JSONB labels model.

 ### The Problem with JSONB Labels